What is Aromacology?

 There are three ways to use essential oils, by skin absorption, inhalation and ingestion.
 At anatomē our therapeutic blends are designed to be inhaled and used topically.

 Skin absorption: Most of the biochemical constituents of essential oils have a molecular weight of less than 1000m (m = weight of molecule).
 Theoretically, any substance with a molecular weight below 1000m should be absorbed by the skin.
-There is controversy over the issue of skin absorption.
-Some parts of an essential oil can be absorbed into the skin, but there is no evidence to prove that it is then absorbed into the underlying tissues reaching the bloodstream.
-However, using topically has proved to give local benefits instead of systemic benefits.
+Some studies suggest that parts of an essential oil can be absorbed into the skin, reaching the bloodstream.
+However, more studies need to be carried to clarify underlying mechanisms.

 Inhalation: There is strong evidence that essential oils are absorbed into the bloodstream when inhaled.
 The many blood vessels in the lungs absorb the oils and circulate them throughout the body.